Death of Lt Cdr David Alan ‘Dan’ Nicholson RN

 11 Jan 2026 - Julian Malec has passed me the sad news that fellow MCDOA member Dan Nicholson crossed the bar yesterday morning.
 He was 81.

 I have lots of lovely memories of Dan.
 We constituted the Advanced Mine Warfare Course at HMS VERNON in 1983 and I was Deputy MWTO to his MWTO shortly afterwards.
-In more recent years, fellow MCDOA founding member Martyn Holloway, my late Best Man & MCDOA Associate Member Doug Barlow and I have enjoyed Dan’s company at several of our ‘Gentlemen Who Lunch’ sessions.
+In more recent years, fellow MCDOA founding member Martyn Holloway, my late Best Man & MCDOA Associate Member Doug Barlow, and I have enjoyed Dan’s company at several of our ‘Gentlemen Who Lunch’ sessions.

 Left to right: Dan Nicholson, Yours Truly (Rob Hoole), the late Doug Barlow and Martyn Holloway at The Blue Bell in Emsworth in August 2008